-Helene has developed new produce, seafood, meat, chocolate, and coffee supply chains for large-scale contract catering services.
-Impatient with supply chains “as is,” she works to understand what motivates suppliers and to partner with them on making significant improvements.
-She has visited countless farms, fisheries, and processors.
-Her deep passion is in helping create channels for byproducts dismissed as “waste,” or sea vegetables (“eat what fish eat”).
+Ms. York has developed new produce, seafood, meat, chocolate, and coffee supply chains for large-scale contract catering services.
+Impatient with supply chains “as is,” she works to understand what motivates suppliers, and partners with them to make significant improvements.
+She has visited countless farms, fisheries, and processors in pursuit her passion to help create channels for byproducts dismissed as “waste.”
+She takes pride in having coached numerous emerging food business leaders and smallholder farms get a foothold supplying contract food service.

 Building Supply Chains for a Sustainable Future will help food business leaders design supply chains through a systems approach that takes into account the interconnected forces of climate change, global food production, responsible sourcing, and distribution.
 Advantages and inefficiencies of existing supply chains, state-of-the-art procurement systems, and practical roadmaps for profitable sustainability will all be covered in this course.